RTXteam/RTX/code/README.md

 - Contains the user-interface code for the RTX proof-of-concept software.

-### Subdirectory `docker`

-- Contains the script for deploying a Docker image in which the RTX proof-of-concept software runs.

 ### Subdirectory `NLPCode`

 - Contains the natural language processing code to be used in the RTX software (not yet implemented).